zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-genres.md

     <div data-role="pager" data-bind="source: albums"></div>

 Both pagers have the attribute **data-bind="source: albums"** which is the same as the data source for the ListView.
-This means that all 3 of these widgets (both pagers and the list view) are all looking at the same Kendo DataSource.
+This means that all 3 of these widgets (both pagers and the list view) are all looking at the same Kendo UI DataSource.
 This is how the controls stay in sync with each other.
 The widgets do not communicate with each other to indicate when the page changes.
 Instead, the DataSource uses the MVVM notification system to tell the controls that the page changed.